snowch/stratos-vagrant-box/README.md

 This project contains scripts to provision cloudstack and stratos runtimes.

+**WARNING:** This environment is a work-in-progress.
+When it is ready for public use, a github release will be created.

 ### Usage

 - Clone this project: ```git clone git@github.com:snowch/devcloud-script.git  & cd devcloud-script```